mujtaba971/BlackJack/README.md

 # Blackjack Game

 ## Description
-This is a simple command-line based Blackjack game implemented in Python.
+This is a simple command-line based Blackjack game implemented in Javascript.
 The game allows players to play the classic casino card game of Blackjack against a computer dealer.
 Players can hit, stand, or double down to try and beat the dealer's hand without exceeding 21.

 ## Features
 - Play Blackjack against a computer dealer.